-Now that the long days of summer are over and the seasons are changing, it’s officially time to start thinking about getting your home ready for winter.
-While we’re sure you have a mile-long list of home improvement projects that need to be finished before the weather gets even colder, there is one thing we want to make sure you don’t forget this year.
+Now that the long days of summer are over and the seasons are changing, it’s officially time to start thinking about getting your home ready for the fall.
+While we’re sure you have a mile-long list of home improvement projects that need to be finished before the weather gets cooler, there is one thing we want to make sure you don’t forget this year.
 Maintaining and winterizing your air conditioning unit is just as important as prepping your home and yard for the coldest months of the year, since most of us won’t be needing it for quite a few months and any issues left over the winter could potentially damage your unit.
-If you don’t know where to start with end-of-the-year AC maintenance, don’t worry because we’ve got your covered.
+If you don’t know where to start with end-of-the-year AC maintenance, don’t worry because we’ve got you covered.
 Here are a few of the things you need to do to service and store your air conditioning unit this fall.

 Clean and/or replace filters

-Homeowners with air conditioning probably already know that it is good practice to regularly check and clean your unit’s filters, but the energy professionals at the U.S. Department of Energy put this step at the top of their AC maintenance list for a reason—your air conditioning simply won’t work as well if your filters are clogged or damaged.
+Homeowners with air conditioning probably already know that it is good practice to regularly check and clean your unit’s filters, but the energy professionals at the U.S. Department of Energy put this step at the top of their A/C maintenance list for a reason—your air conditioning simply won’t work as well if your filters are clogged or damaged.
 Although you are most likely already checking and cleaning your filters throughout the cooling period, we recommend one last check after you’ve switched your unit off and your furnace on.
 This cleaning is especially important if you have pets or live in a particularly dusty area.